wyhitcs/team-letsencrypt/draftv1.md

 ####2.2.2.1 Entities and Interfaces

 There are ten entities related to Let's Encrypt.

+- GitHub:
-First, the development of Let's Encrypt is based on GitHub platform.
+the development of Let's Encrypt is based on GitHub platform.
+- Python:
-Second, Python is identified as the only language dependency.
+Python is identified as the only language dependency.
-Third, Freenode (online community) provides a platform for the developers to communicate.
+- Freenode:
+Freenode(online community) is refered as the platform that developers communicate on.
+- IdenTrust:
-Fourth, Let's Encrypt is authorized by a root certificate provider IdenTrust.
+as an authority, Let's Encrypt must be authorized by IdenTrust.
+- PYPI:
-Fifth, the release is based on the Python Package Index (PYPI).
+the release is based on the Python Package Index (PYPI).
+- Plugins:
-Sixth, Let's Encrypt extends its support to a larger number of servers by adding plugins such as Apache, Nginx and Webroot.
+Let's Encrypt extends its support of different servers by adding plugins including Apache, Nginx and Webroot.
+- Test Tools:
-Seventh, the testing process is facilitated by test tools such as Tox and Travis CI.
+the test part is extended by test tools, Tox and Travis CI online test system.
-Eighth, Let’s Encrypt supports a number of operating systems including Unix-ish OS (Arch, Debian, FreeBSD etc).
+- Operating System：
+the operating system is another entity including a series Unix-ish Operating Systems like Arch, Debian, FreeBSD, etc.
+- Users:
-Ninth, the users are a large number of web servers including [blueboard.cz](https://blueboard.cz/) and [checkdomain](https://www.checkdomain.de/ssl/zertifikat/ssl-free/).
+the users are a large number of websites including [blueboard.cz](https://blueboard.cz/) and [checkdomain](https://www.checkdomain.de/ssl/zertifikat/ssl-free/).
+- Competitors:
-Finally, competitors are other softwares based on ACME.
+competitors are other softwares based on ACME.

 ####2.2.2.2 Impact of the System on Environment